 Depending on the cause of your accident, you may be awarded punitive damages.
 This form of compensation does not reflect the losses you suffered.
 Punitive damages are awarded in cases of willfully negligent acts.
 The purpose is to punish the defendant for recklessly dangerous behavior.

 How do I Prove Damages in an Alabama Truck Accident Claim?

 Oftentimes, commercial trucking companies will try to shift the blame for an accident to you so that you cannot seek reimbursement.
 Your case will need to be supported by compelling evidence.
-An attorney from Morris Bart & Associates, LLC can help you retrieve:
+An attorney from the Morris Bart law firm can help you retrieve:

 - The trucking company’s maintenance records

 - The semi-truck driver’s break logs